Finely quasiconformal mappings: Proof of Theorem

 \section{Proof of Theorem \ref{thm:K fine basic}}

 In this section we prove Theorem \ref{thm:K fine basic}.
+We work in $\R^n$ with $n\ge 2$.
 First we give the following simple example demonstrating that $K_f$ is generally not a natural quantity to consider for mappings $f\in W_{\loc}^{1,n}(\R^n;\R^n)$, let alone mappings of lower regularity.

 \begin{example} Let $\{q_j\}_{j=1}^{\infty}$ be an enumeration of points in $\R^n$ with rational coordinates.
 Let $f\in W_{\loc}^{1,n}(\R^n;\R^n)$ be such that the first component function is

 Now clearly $\diam f(B(x,r))=\infty$ for every $x\in \R^n$ and $r>0$.
 Thus